TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

     time DRTM sequence is initiated
 - Most DRTM systems support only one attestation action

-Trenchboot is meant to solve these and many other problems by providing a universal framework for building integrity of software components in the process of booting a computer system.
+TrenchBoot is meant to solve these and many other problems by providing a universal framework for building integrity of software components in the process of booting a computer system.